queenkjuul/omf-pride-cat/README.md

 A fish (shell) theme with a Slavic cat and a rainbow that signifies git status.

-This is slightly modified from the original Slavic Cat, with a pride flag prompt.
-All of the colors in the scheme have been pulled from various queer pride flags.
-I am planning to eventually provide additional flag prompts.
+This is slightly modified from the original Slavic Cat, with a customizable pride flag prompt.

 [![Oh My Fish](https://img.shields.io/badge/Framework-Oh_My_Fish-blue.svg?style=flat)](https://github.com/oh-my-fish/oh-my-fish)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](/LICENSE)